Hey Steve!

-Hey Steve!
 Sam here.
 I am thinking about grabbing a telecaster.
 The tones that you get out of it are really magical and it’s been cool to see it fall into your line up.
 Are there any tele builders that you’d recommend?
 I’ve been looking at Danocasters.
 I know yours is a Wysocki, but they’re pretty hard to snag.
 Also, do you have any recommendations for good saddles and pickups for teles?
-Thank you!

 SK